 How to Protect Yourself from Blackmail?

 Everyone is vulnerable to blackmail.
-Many victims are typically blindsided by this criminal activity so it’s important for individuals to learn what they can do to protect themselves from this crime.
+Many victims are typically blindsided by this criminal activity in Ohio so it’s important for individuals to learn what they can do to protect themselves from this crime.
 Here are some tips you can follow to protect yourself if you are a victim of blackmail.

 - Keep your online presence safe by having strong security settings and limiting the amount of information you share about yourself online.
 Online blackmail is at an all-time high.